daattali/beautiful-jekyll/_posts/2024-01-15-vmd-denoising.md

 In sum, the paper [(Chen et al.)](#the-steady-state-detection-paper) describes a technique for using Bayesian optimization to choose the optimal hyperparameters for VMD such that the denoised signal captures a large amount of the variation of the original noisy signal, while having less Gaussian noise.
 I explored the optimization to understand the effects of the hyperparameters and the ultimate results.

 I created two traces of representative data: _pressure_ and _temperature_, using a script which allows me to draw the trace in MS Paint, then load it into Python, give it a time x-axis, and optionally add noise and outliers.
 For instance, below is the raw _pressure_ trace as a PNG image.
+You might have to zoom in to see it; the trace is one pixel thick.

 ![Pressure Trace](https://corradomazzarelli.com/assets/blog_posts/bp.vmd_denoising/paint_drawing_pressure_trace.png){: .mx-auto.d-block :}